lightblue-platform/lightblue-docs-specs/backend_specifications/rdbms/scenario_array_with_pk.md

-# Scenario: Array with PK
+# Scenario: Array - PK
 This example uses just a single field as examples in each table.
 Details for simple data type mappings are captured in the "Simple" scenario and in the "Field Mappings" sections.

 ## Schema: Oracle